LTU-RAI/ExplorationRRT/README.md

 ## ROS Topics

+The Following ROS topics can be found in the launch/errt.launch file.

 **remap from="ODOMETRY_IN_" to="/hummingbird/ground_truth/odometry"** - The robot odometry topic

 **remap from="UFOMAP_IN_" to="ufomap_mapping_server_node/map"** - The UFOmap topic.
 Maps at different depths can also be used.